California law provides important protections for employees and job applicants who are either pregnant or are new mothers.

 Pregnancy discrimination occurs when an employee or job applicant receives less favorable treatment because they are pregnant or may someday become pregnant.
 To establish a claim for pregnancy discrimination, an employee must prove that:

-- That the pregnancy was a substantial motivating reason for the adverse action
+- the pregnancy was a substantial motivating reason for the adverse action

-- That the employee suffered some type of harm from the employer’s action.
+- the employee suffered some type of harm from the employer’s action.

-To establish a case of pregnancy discrimination, an employee must show that her employer knew she was pregnant and evidence of pregnancy-discriminatory motive on defendant’s part.
+To establish a case of pregnancy discrimination, an employee must show that her employer knew she was pregnant and evidence of pregnancy-discriminatory motive on her employer’s part.